Help for Vicodin Addiction

 - Drive them to the doctor to receive more information.

-- Help them put together information and resources for them about available treatment plans or centers.
+- Help them put together information and resources about available treatment plans or centers.

 - Help them make a list of possible questions to ask treatment centers.